cmaureir/progra-alma/lectures/week8/lecture31.rst

-As you can see in the previous examples, we write all the code in the body of the script, without an order, but, it is possible, and is the best way to develop application, using **classes**.
+As you can see in the previous examples, we write all the code in the body of the script, without any order, but it is possible, and it is the best way to develop applications, to use **classes**.

 So, we will start the development of this example with a base code::

     #!/usr/bin/python

     import sys
     from PySide.QtCore import *
     from PySide.QtGui import *

     class Form(QDialog):

         def __init__(self, parent=None):
             super(Form, self).__init__(parent)
             self.setWindowTitle("My Form")

     if __name__ == '__main__':
         # Create the Qt Application
         app = QApplication(sys.argv)